prof-a86/claude-skills-stack/docs/SESSION_DEGRADATION.md

 **Why 30% and 50% specifically?** These thresholds were derived from observation patterns across Pattern 1 sessions (gradual fill).
 The empirical observations above suggest they are well-calibrated for Pattern 1 but too conservative for Pattern 2 — Pattern 2 sessions showed first signals at 35-40%, significantly earlier than the 50% RED threshold.

-**Pattern-specific thresholds:** Based on observations above, Pattern 2 may require 25% YELLOW / 40% RED instead of the current 30%/50%.
+**Pattern-specific thresholds:** Based on observations above, Pattern 2 may require 25% YELLOW / 40% RED instead of the current 30%-50% threshold.
 This is a specific testable hypothesis — validating it requires a larger sample of Pattern 2 sessions with token percentage recorded at signal onset.

 **What happens between models?** Claude Sonnet and Claude Opus have different context window sizes.
 The same percentage represents different absolute token counts.
 Pattern-specific thresholds may also differ between models — a future version of this model would ideally be calibrated per model and per degradation pattern.